Who is the course for?

 Do you offer or recommend cascade training?

 No. We feel strongly that we do not want the quality of our course to be diluted by cascading training.
-We are happy to provide you with details of a study day for your workplace, or you can book on to one of our open study days.
+We are happy to provide you with details of a study day for your workplace, and you can book on to one of our open study days, when Covid-19 restrictions are lifted, or enrole on our e-course any time.

 Do you recommend yearly updates of aromatherapy training?

 There is no need for yearly ‘top up’ training following our course.
 If a midwife considers herself competent and confident to continue to use aromatherapy in the way we teach it.
-This is similar to a midwife deeming herself confident and competent to facilitate waterbirth.
-We are however working on a second course for midwives looking to build on their knowledge, birth skills and increase their palette of oils.
+We are however working on expansions to our course for those who have completed our course and are looking to build on their knowledge.

 Our Trust doesn’t have a guideline on use of Aromatherapy.
 Can you help?

 We work with individuals who are keen to get a service up and running in their Trusts to encourage and support their efforts.
-For example, we have written a sample guideline which is free and available to our course attendees to help write theirs to enable trained midwives and other birth workers to provide aromatherapy for childbirth.
+We have written a sample guideline which is free and available to our course attendees to help write theirs.
 We also network with midwives in areas where it is already in place to learn how the successful implementations came about.
 We encourage Trusts to make policies which enable midwives who have attended quality training courses to practice if they are certified and deem themselves to be competent.

 Continued Professional Development: